pulp/pulp/docs/sphinx/dev-guide/contributing/documenting.rst

 ------------

 When viewing docs on Read the Docs, there are multiple versions linked in the bottom-left corner of the page.
-The "latest" version corresponds to the version of Pulp currently under development, and is built from the most recent commit of the Pulp master branch.
-Past releases each have a link named "pulp-x.y", and are built from the most recent commit on the corresponding "pulp-x.y" branch.
-Docs shown on Read the Docs must be merged onto the appropriate branch for it to be displayed.
+Past releases each have a link named "pulp-x.y" and are built from the most recent commit on the corresponding "pulp-x.y" release branch.
+Documentation shown on Read the Docs must be merged onto the appropriate branch for it to be displayed.
+The "latest" version corresponds to the most recently released version of Pulp.

 Docs automatically get built when a commit happens to a corresponding branch.
 However, it seems that builds may not happen automatically when only a merge